satoshipuzzles/keyvert/README.md

-# Keyvert
+# Keyvert - Nostr Key Converter

-A secure, offline-capable Nostr key converter that transforms Nostr public keys (npubs) and private keys (nsecs) into Bitcoin addresses and WIF format keys.
-This tool runs entirely in your browser with no server requirements.
+A secure, offline-first tool for converting Nostr keys to Bitcoin format.
+Convert your npubs to Bitcoin addresses and nsecs to WIF format private keys.

 ## Features

-- Convert Nostr public keys (npubs) to Bitcoin addresses (Legacy and Native SegWit)
+- Convert Nostr public keys (npubs) to:
+  - Legacy Bitcoin addresses (P2PKH)
+  - Native SegWit addresses (P2WPKH)
-- Convert Nostr private keys (nsecs) to Bitcoin WIF format (offline only)
+- Convert Nostr private keys (nsecs) to Bitcoin WIF format
-- Generate QR codes for easy scanning
-- Batch conversion support
+- Batch conversion support (multiple keys at once)
-- Completely offline capable
-- No server required
+- QR code generation for addresses
 - Copy-to-clipboard functionality
+- Completely offline operation for private keys
+- No server-side processing - all conversions happen in your browser

 ## Security Features

-- Private key operations work offline only
+- Enforced offline mode for private key operations
-- Clear security warnings and best practices
+- Clear security warnings and instructions
-- All conversions happen locally in your browser
+- No data transmission - works entirely in your browser
-- No data is ever sent to any server
+- Open source code for transparency

 ## Usage

-1. Download `keyvert.html` to your computer
-2. For public key (npub) conversions:
+1. For public key (npub) conversion:
-   - Open `keyvert.html` in your browser
+   - Visit the tool in your browser
-   - Enter npub keys in the input field
+   - Enter one or more npubs (one per line)
-   - Click "Convert" to see Bitcoin addresses
+   - Click "Convert" to see Bitcoin addresses and QR codes
-   - Use QR codes or copy buttons as needed

-3. For private key (nsec) conversions:
+2. For private key (nsec) conversion:
+   - Save the HTML file to your computer
    - Disconnect from the internet
-   - Open `keyvert.html` in your browser
+   - Open the saved file in your browser
-   - Switch to the "Private Key" tab
-   - Enter nsec keys
+   - Enter your nsec(s)
    - Click "Convert" to see WIF format keys
-   - Copy the results
-   - Close the browser tab when done

-## Security Warning
+## Development

-Never enter private keys (nsecs) on any website while connected to the internet.
-Always perform private key operations offline.
-This tool is provided as-is with no warranty.
-Always verify the results with other tools before using in production.
+This is a pure HTML/JavaScript application with no build process required.
+It uses:

+- TailwindCSS for styling
+- Noble Secp256k1 for cryptographic operations
+- QRCode.js for QR code generation
+- Bech32 for address encoding
+- Base58 for WIF encoding

 ## License

-MIT License
+MIT License - See LICENSE file for details.

+## Security Notice

+⚠️ **NEVER enter private keys (nsecs) on any website while connected to the internet.
+Always perform private key operations offline.**

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.